Laboratory 5: Gesture RC Car

 Laboratory Description

 I2C sensors are used to further enhance the control developed in Lab 4.
-A remotely wired compass module is used to directly control the care with hand movements instead of through rotation of potentiometers.
+A remotely wired compass module is used to directly control the car with hand movements instead of through rotation of potentiometers.

 Laboratory Goals